MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ### [JavaScript](#tab/javascript)

 It's also important to consider when your user's input might actually contain useful information, and this may vary for each channel.
-To ensure your user has a good experience on all possible channels, we check the didBotWelcomedUser property, if it doesn't exist, we set it to "false" and do not process the initial user input.
+To ensure your user has a good experience on all possible channels, we check the didBotWelcomedUser property, if it doesn't exist, we set it to "false" and don't process the initial user input.
 We instead provide the user with an initial welcome message.
 The bool didBotWelcomeUser is then set to "true" and our code processes the user input from all additional message activities.

 **bots/welcomeBot.js**
 [!code-javascript[DidBotWelcomeUser](~/../BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/bots/welcomebot.js?range=24-39)]